-As a founder member of 'Stock, Aitken & Waterman', Mike Stock ruled the music charts in the 80's and 90's, and his impressive talent for creating musical narratives that reflect the artist, whilst appealing to the masses, is his undeniable musical legacy.
+As one third of the all conquering production team 'Stock, Aitken & Waterman', Mike Stock ruled the music charts in the 80's and 90's, and his impressive talent for creating musical narratives that reflect the artist, whilst appealing to the masses, is his undeniable musical legacy.
 It is testament to Mike's song writing abilities that, some thirty years later, the personality driven songs he created around Mel & Kim still stand the test of time, having defined a generation as much as the girls themselves.
 Here Mike reflects on the early days of his partnership with Pete and Matt and on recording with the "streetwise, bubbly" sisters who he recalls with great warmth and affection, even though he admits to those memories being forever "tinged with sadness".

 Hi Mike, thank you so much for agreeing to do this interview.
 It is great to speak with you, we have lots we want to ask you about...